StanfordPL/stoke/README.md

 ### `stoke replace` errors with `New function has N bytes, but the old one had M`.
 What does that mean?

 Right now, `stoke replace` has a limitation where it can only replace a function if the old implementation has at least the size (in bytes) of the new implementation.

-If you control the compilation of the binary, one thing that might help making the old implementation artificially larger is to use the compiler flag `-falign-functions=N` for some large enough `N`, say 64.
+If you still want to use `stoke replace`, and if you control the compilation of the binary, a workaround is to make the old implementation artificially larger by using the compiler flag `-falign-functions=N` for some large enough `N`, say 64.
 In this case, the compiler will align functions at `N` bytes, which typically requires padding the functions with `nop`s.
 This increases the chance of `stoke replace` to succeed.

 Developer FAQ
 =====